-In the event the Complainant (or impacted party in the case of a University-Initiated Investigation) or a Respondent has concerns that a University Investigator(s) or decision-makers under these Procedures cannot conduct an unbiased review or render a determination free from bias, such individual may report such concerns to the Title IX Coordinator and Affirmative Action Officer, who will assess the circumstances and determine whether a different University Investigator or decision-makers ought to be assigned to the matter.
+In the event the Complainant (or impacted party in the case of a University-Initiated Investigation) or a Respondent has concerns that a University Investigator(s) or decision-maker under these Procedures cannot conduct an unbiased review or render a determination free from bias, such individual may report such concerns to the Title IX Coordinator and Director of Institutional Equity, who will assess the circumstances and determine whether a different University Investigator or decision-maker ought to be assigned to the matter.
 Concerns must be reported promptly or will be considered waived.
-In reaching such decision, the Title IX Coordinator and Affirmative Action Officer will consider whether a reasonable person would believe bias exists.
+In reaching such a decision, the Title IX Coordinator and Director of Institutional Equity will consider whether a reasonable person would believe bias exists.

-If the reported concerns are related to the Title IX Coordinator and Affirmative Action Officer, concerns may be reported to the Vice President for Government Affairs and General Counsel.
+If the reported concerns are related to the Title IX Coordinator and Director of Institutional Equity, concerns may be reported to the Vice President for Government Affairs and General Counsel.